 Mayor of the City of Winston-Salem

-Governor Michael Easley appointed him to the North Carolina Local Government Commission, the Fiscal Modernization Study Commission and to the 21st Century Transportation Study Commission.
-Governor Beverly Perdue appointed Mayor Joines Chairman of the State Economic Development Board in May 2009 and to the North Carolina Innovation Council, the Logistics Task Force and the North Carolina Bio Fuels Board.
+During former Governor Michael Easley’s tenure, he appointed Mayor Joines to the North Carolina Local Government Commission, the Fiscal Modernization Study Commission and to the 21st Century Transportation Study Commission.
+In May 2009, former Governor Beverly Perdue appointed Mayor Joines Chairman of the State Economic Development Board.
+In November of 2009, she appointed Mayor Joines to serve on the North Carolina Innovation Council, which she created, and the North Carolina Bio Fuels Board.
+Former Governor Perdue included Mayor Joines on the Logistics Task Force and, in January of 2013, appointed him to the North Carolina Banking Commission.